 Before buying a diesel-powered portable generator, you might want to learn a little bit more about how these generators work.

 You also might want to gain a better understanding of how these generators compare.

 While I have my own favorite, I know that not every generator is right for every person or their needs.

 To help you find the right generator for you, you may want to consider the following questions.

 Which diesel generator do you recommend for home use, as a backup power source?

 My recommendation for a diesel backup power source is the DuroStar DS7000Q.
 It offers a good amount of power, the outlets you need, and the best overall value.

 The pricier Generac 6864 is a better choice for people who need a long runtime.

 If your power loss lasts for a while, it can get frustrating quickly to keep refilling the fuel tank.
 The Generac will last for more than 24 hours at a half-load.
-If you might be looking at a power loss of several days or if you live in an area that has regular power losses, the Generac is probably the smarter choice.
+If you might be looking at a power loss of several days or live in an at has regular switches, the Generac is probably the smarter choice.

 Which oil to use in a diesel generator?